Skip to Content

 7. Drawing

-Pick something to have children draw.
+Choose an object or scene for the children to draw.
 Explain the steps to draw the picture successfully, sometimes using 2-part instructions.

 Example: